cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

 > Congratulation to all the speakers, your presentations were top quality!
-Kuddos to the @Obeo_Corp team making sure everything works behind the scene the event was a blast! https://twitter.com/capella_arcadia/status/1461379282643693573
+Kuddos to the [Obeo](https://www.obeosoft.com/) team making sure everything works behind the scene the event was a blast! https://twitter.com/capella_arcadia/status/1461379282643693573

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Thu Nov 18 17:22:19 +0000 2021](https://twitter.com/bruncedric/status/1461384286179926029)